 What about when they work together?
 Does gaming promote pornography use?
 Does pornography consumption encourage gaming?
-The internet is full of articles arguing both sides; on the one hand, they do work together and on the other, there is no evidence supporting that one addiction feeds the other.
+The internet is full of articles arguing both sides.
+On the one hand, they do work together and on the other, many say there is no evidence supporting that one addiction feeds the other.

-While there is no conclusive, peer-reviewed research evidence that gamers are more susceptible to pornography’s addictive grasp or vice versa, there is enough anecdotal evidence to strongly suggest that someone trying to quit pornography should stay away from gaming, or at least be very mindful of what it is doing to them.
+While there is no conclusive, peer-reviewed research evidence that gamers are more susceptible to pornography’s addictive grasp or vice versa, there is enough anecdotal evidence to strongly suggest that someone trying to quit pornography should stay away from gaming.
+Or, at least one should be very mindful of what it is doing to them.

 -improvement in time management

 I recommend that everyone on here, ESPECIALLY if you are a big gamer, avoid playing video games until you are satisfied with your current progress towards your goal.“

 Interesting, right?
 According to this person, temporary stress relief from video games feeds into the stress relief he feels when fapping, which gets in the way of his primary goal of not looking at pornography.